 Not sure where to start?
 Tune into this virtual cooking class.

-The New Orleans Culinary & Hospitality Institute presents: Cooking in Quarantine.
+The New Orleans Culinary & Hospitality Institute presents: NOCHI Together Virtual Cooking Class.
 Chefs from the culinary school will come to you live via Zoom and teach you how to whip up a quick meal from your quarantine pantry.
 They’ll help you plan healthful and flavorful meals, put your kids to work in the kitchen, or just master that technique you always meant to learn.
 Tune in on Tuesdays and Thursdays at 5 p.m.
 CST.
-NOCHI asks for donations in lieu of a fee.

 Get the kids cooking with virtual cooking classes courtesy of SoFAB.
 Head to their YouTube page for free demonstrations, where kids will learn how to make macaroni & cheese, Lucky Charm bars, brownies, and more.